SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%records**
     Info: Admin only.
 Gets you our ban records.

-**%resources**
+**%reloadcogs**
-    Info: Links to our Smash Ultimate resources document intended for beginners.
+    Info: Owner only.
+Reloads all of the cogs of this bot, so you don't have to restart it for every little change.

 **%reminder** `<time> <message>`
     Info: Reminds you about something.
 Please keep in mind that this command is fairly simple and thus if the bot gets restarted your reminder will get lost.
 Time is in a shortened format with any number and d/h/m/s.
 Minimum duration is 30 seconds, maximum is 30 days.
     Example: `%reminder 10h get that thing done you wanted to get done`